 The Six Biggest Blunders of Using Ringless Voicemail (and How to Avoid Them) – Pt 1 of 2

-Phonecalls may be tedious, but today’s professionals hate the idea of missing a call.
+Phone calls may be tedious, but today’s professionals hate the idea of missing a call.
 During the workday, seeing a “missed call” without hearing a ring feels like an open betrayal.
 A missed opportunity.
 Possibly a missed important business call.
 Just for a moment, the heart pounds.
-They flip open their phone… and voicemail that sounds like a solicitation.
+They flip open their phone… and finds a voicemail that sounds like a solicitation.
 This can create distrust.
 You don’t want to be that voicemail.

 Solution: Voicemail Drop During Off Hours

 Instead, you want to be the Ringless Voicemail that didn’t wake the baby in the early morning.
 You want to be the Ringless Voicemail that customers are happy to see when they return to their phones from a family dinner or wake up in the morning to check their phones first thing.
-To do this, try to leave your voicemail drops during nonpeak work-hours times.
+To do this, try to leave your voicemail drops during non-peak work-hour times.
 Work hours are for speaking to someone.
-Ringless Voicemails are best when the person was already busy and don’t worry about missed calls.
-This way when you person listens to your message you have their full attention and you are not batting for there time.
+Ringless Voicemails are best when the person was already busy and isn’t worried about missed calls.
+This way, when the person listens to your message, you have their full attention and you are not battling for their time.

 Solution: Be Ready with Your Script

-Any time you are dropping Ringless Voicemail messages into voicemail boxes, be prepared to get a callback.
+Anytime you are dropping Ringless Voicemail messages into voicemail boxes, be prepared to get a callback.
 Many people are very particular about calling back and may do so too quickly to catch the voicemail.
-Your phone techs need to be ready with a live script in place to explain your reason for contacting them.
+Your phone techs needs to be ready with a live script in place to explain your reason for contacting them.

 Solution: Pace Yourself for Callback Rates

-Pace the ringless voicemails you drop to make sure that immediate and delayed callbacks don’t overwhelm your phone team when they start coming in.
+Pace the Ringless Voicemails you drop to make sure that immediate and delayed callbacks don’t overwhelm your phone team when they start coming in.
 You may want to start slow and get an idea of the rate of callbacks to voicemails you will receive.
 This way, you can then carefully gauge how many voicemails to drop for a steady, manageable pace of callbacks during the day.
-If you drop voicemails evening or in the morning, only drop as many as you can accept callbacks during the morning shift.
+If you drop voicemails in the evening or in the morning, only drop as many as you can accept callbacks.
 Consider spreading out your voicemail campaign drops throughout the day.